 A hydrometer measures the density of a liquid in relation to water.
 In the case of distilling, we are measuring the amount of dissolved sugars in the wash or mash compared to water.
 Pure water has a specific gravity of 1.000 and as sugars are dissolved into solution it will cause the gravity to increase.
 So why do we need to use a hydrometer?
-A hydrometer gives you the answer to how much alcohol did my fermentation produce which is important to know.
+A hydrometer gives you an estimated alcohol percentage that was produced in the fermentation process so you have an idea or estimate for how much alcohol there is to distill out.

 The Three Scales On The Hydrometer

 Brix is another way to measure sugar content and correlates with specific gravity.
 This hydrometer has a brix scale as well.
 A refractometer can also be used to measure brix.
 A Brix value, is the number of grams of sucrose present per 100 grams of liquid.
 The value is measured on a scale of 1 to 100 and is used to calculate an approximate potential alcohol content by multiplying by 0.59.
 So, if a pre-fermented liquid measures 18 °Bx, its potential alcohol content will be approximately 10.6 percent ABV.
 This is estimated or an approximate value because there are other factors in the brewing and distilling process that can effect the efficiency.

 This a good quick look at how much alcohol you will potentially produce if everything goes right in the fermentation process.
 FYI – the most alcohol you can create in fermentation is around 20%.
 What happens is when the alcohol gets around 20% the yeast cells die off and stop producing more alcohol.

 Using this specific gravity reading when using a hydrometer is an estimated way to know how much alcohol was produced in fermentation.
 In order to accomplish this, you get a reading right at the start before you add yeast and you get another reading at the end of fermentation.